vashdalet/prototype-two/README.md

 * In the GIF below, the player navigates the first Gravity Wall.
 The gravitational force turns the player 90 degrees.
 ![Gravity Wall Horizontal](screenshots/gravity_wall_90.gif)

-* The GIF demonstrates the Gravity Cannon in action.
-The player is propelled upwards to reach an elevated platform effectively.
+* The GIF demonstrates the Gravity Cannon.
+The player is propelled upwards to reach an elevated platform.
 ![Overview of the Playground](screenshots/gravity_cannon.gif)

 * This GIF showcases the second Gravity Wall's effect.
 The player experiences a complete 180-degree flip.